estavillo97/Data-Science-Project-AWS/README.md

 # Description
-The goal of this repository is to present the technical challenge given by Nimble Gravity, providing evidence of my proficiency in Python and my ability to extract meaningful insights from complex data, and my creativity in approaching open-ended questions.
+The goal of this repository is to provide evidence of my proficiency in Python and my ability to extract meaningful insights from complex data, and my creativity in approaching open-ended questions.